FraTesta/experimental_ws/src/final_assignment/README.md

 ![RoboModel](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/documentation/doc_pages/robotModel.jpg)

-You can see the robot simulation and the environment:
+You can see the robot simulation and the environment using:
 ```
 roslaunch final_assignment simulation.launch
 ```

-Regarding the knowledge representation I develop a class called _Rooms.py_ that provides a simple structure that associates each room with a color ball and its own position in the space in terms of x and y coordinates.
-Of course this class provides also methods to update the knowledge of such environment and more.
+Regarding the knowledge representation I develop a class called _Rooms.py_ that provides a simple structure that associates each room with a color ball and their respecting location in the space in terms of x and y coordinates.
+Of course this class provides also methods to update the knowledge of the environment, get information...
 For more information take a look to its [doxygen documentation](file:///home/francescotesta/experimental_ws/src/final_assignment/documentation/html/classRooms_1_1Rooms.html) .

 ### **Explore**
 The explore function of the class [Rooms](https://github.com/FraTesta/experimental_ws/blob/master/src/final_assignment/scripts/Rooms.py) has nothing to do with the _explore-lite_ package.
 It is a function that generates random goal positions considering the already visited room locations that are stored in the Rooms dictionary.
 Basically it draws a virtual area of 3x3 meters (the areas can be editable) around any stored room location and discards any goals generated within them.
 This solution improves its effectiveness as rooms are discovered.
 However it has the drawback that works pretty fine in this particular environment where the balls are sufficiently distant, it may not be so good in other contexts.